-There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with “can't open file” or “unsupported audio codec”.
-So how do you fix unsupported video file error?
+There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with “can't open file” or “unsupported audio codec” when you try to play it.
+So how do you fix the unsupported video file error?
 Read on and we will guide you through the solution.

 Before we get into the the details, it’s worth explaining why and how this problem occurs.
 It’s all about the codecs and containers.

 - How can I play “unsupported media files” on my smartphone?

 First things first, codec is actually the abbreviation of compressor-decompressor.
 The name actually says it all: it's a method for encoding and decoding data, specifically for compressed data.
 Codecs take data (in this case video data) and either compress them so they can be sent or stored or decompress them so they can be viewed.

 Usually a container is also referred to as a file format.
 It takes care of packaging, transport and presentation (while the codec prepares the file for these actions).
 Containers take care of synchronizing the audio and video.
 A container is part of the file that determines the file type.
 In simple terms - if you have an androidpit.mp4 file, MP4 is the container.